 In December of 1988, he applied for (and subsequently received) permission to convert 326 Commonwealth from five apartments and a doctor’s office into ten apartments.
 At the same time, he also applied for (and subsequently received) permission to combine it with 322-324 and 328-330-332-334 Commonwealth into one property with 63 apartments, to be known as 322-334 Commonwealth.
 336 Commonwealth remained a separate property.

-326 Commonwealth remained an apartment house in 2015.
+326 Commonwealth remained an apartment building in 2018.